 - The Transpersonal Study of Consciousness: The term “transpersonal” covers a range of meaning that is evident in the prefix ”trans” and refers not only to “beyond,” but also “across,” “through,” “pervading,” “directed towards change or transformation.”
 The transpersonal approach involves many fields such as religious studies, transpersonal and Jungian psychology, as well as deep ecology.

 - The Arts and Humanities: Both the Arts and Humanities provide content and a perspective that has shaped the way humans give expression to various forms of consciousness.
 In particular, the visual arts and literature provide additional sources for the study and exploration of consciousness from the symbolic and imaginary to the aesthetic.

 Those working in Consciousness Studies Concentration are required to fulfill the degree requirements of the MA in Individualized Studies Program.
 You will accomplish this when you have met these specific Consciousness Studies degree criteria:

 - Demonstrated an understanding of the wide range of concerns, issues and questions central to Consciousness Studies, as identified under Core Learning Areas and in the Core Reading Resource list, and their relevance for your work.
 Part of doing this requires you to demonstrate an ability to articulate and have discourse with positions that are a challenge to your own perspective and practice.

-Demonstrated mastery that represents a unique intersection of the more defined focus of study that the student has identified, and can situate that focus in the context of consciousness studies as a whole;
+- Demonstrated mastery that represents a unique intersection of the more defined focus of study that you have identified and agreed upon with your faculty advisors and the ability to situate it in the context of Consciousness Studies as a whole.

-Has an engaged practice and has reflected upon its relevance to self, to community, and to the student’s individual areas of study;
+- Documented an engaged practice and reflected upon its relevance to self, to community, and to your specific areas of study.